pgcentralfoundation/pgrx/cargo-pgx/README.md

                currently on your $PATH
     new        create a new extension crate
-    package    create an installation package directory (in ./target/[debug|release]/extname-pgXX/) for the Postgres installation specified by whatever "pg_cofig" is currently on your $PATH run        compile/install extension to a pgx-managed Postgres instance and start psql schema     generate extension schema files (typically not necessary) start      start a pgx-managed Postgres instance
+    package    create an installation package directory (in ./target/[debug|release]/extname-pgXX/) for the Postgres installation specified by whatever "pg_config" is currently on your $PATH run        compile/install extension to a pgx-managed Postgres instance and start psql schema     generate extension schema files (typically not necessary) start      start a pgx-managed Postgres instance